 Nutritional deficiencies/imbalances such as protein, iron, zinc or magnesium.

 Gut and liver dysfunction which can be caused by food allergies and gluten intolerance.

-Heavy metal toxicity– particularly mercury, lead and arsenic.
+Heavy metal toxicity– particularly mercury (found in dental amalgam fillings), lead and arsenic.

 Chronic infections e.g. mycoplasma, chlamydia and rickettsiae specialised testing is involved in identifying these infections because they are intracellular organisms.

 Appropriate identification and treatment of these organisms result in a dramatic improvement in fatigue in the majority.

 Hormone imbalances – hormone systems possibly involved include the adrenals, thyroid and sex hormones.